fishcus/KAP-manual/en/operation/metadata_restore.en.md

 ```
 When the restore operation is finished, you may click the `Reload Metadata` button on the right of System Config page to refresh the cache, and then you can see the latest metadata.

-> Note: The recover operation will overwrite the whole remote metadata with the local one, so you'd better make sure the KAP service is in a stopped or inactive state (no building task) when doing restore; otherwise some changes in remote metastore might be lost.
+> Note: The recover operation will overwrite the whole remote metadata with the local one, so you'd better make sure the Kyligence Enterprise service is in a stopped or inactive state (no building task) when doing restore; otherwise some changes in remote metastore might be lost.
 >